 History of EVM

-For the first time in India, the Election Commission was given the task of making an EVM machine to ECIL in 1977.
+For the first time in India, the Election Commission was given the task of making this machine to ECIL in 1977.
 In 1979, ECIL introduced the prototype EVM.
 Which the Election Commission showed to political parties in 1980.
-After this, the EVM machine was used for the first time in the Kerala Assembly elections in May 1982.
-At that time there was no law to conduct elections through EVM, due to which the Act was canceled by the Supreme Court.
+After this, this machine was used for the first time in the Kerala Assembly elections in May 1982.
+At that time there was no law to conduct elections through this machine, due to which the Act was canceled by the Supreme Court.

-After this, in 1989, the Representation of the People Act 1951 was amended and the provision of conducting elections through EVM machine was added.
-Even after the law was made, EVM could not be used for many years.
+After this, in 1989, the Representation of the People Act 1951 was amended and the provision of conducting elections through this machine was added.
+Even after the law was made, this machine could not be used for many years.
 In 1998, elections were held on 25 assembly seats of Madhya Pradesh, Rajasthan, and Delhi.
 Voting was done on 45 Lok Sabha seats in 1999.
 Voting was done on 45 seats in Haryana in 2000.
 For the first time in 2001, all the legislative assemblies of Tamil Nadu, West Bengal, Kerala, and Kerala were voted through EVM.
 In the 2004 Lok Sabha elections, voting was done on all 543 seats through the EVM machine.
 Since then, in every election, votes have been cast through EVM.